 Scope of Study

-Subject Terms: bills, child abuse, child support, counseling services, criminal records, domestic violence, emotional states, employment, families, family structure, health insurance, income, marital relations, marital satisfaction, marriage, parent child relationship, parenting skills, parents, personal finances, sexual abuse, sexual behavior, substance abuse
+Subject Terms: attitudes, bills, child abuse, child development, child support, conflict, counseling services, criminal histories, domestic violence, education, emotional states, employment, families, family structure, happiness, health insurance, household expenditures, income, marital relations, marital satisfaction, marriage, parent child relationship, parenting skills, parents, personal finances, pregnancy, sexual abuse, sexual assault, sexual behavior, social services, substance abuse

 Smallest Geographic Unit: city